Enforcement and Compliance, International Trade Administration, Department of Commerce.

 Scope of the Order

-We determine that the following weighted-average dumping margins exist for the period February 1, 2010, through January 31, 2011:
+As a result of this administrative review, we determine the following weighted-average dumping margin exists for the period February 1, 2017 through January 31, 2018:

 Cash Deposit Requirements

 The following cash deposit requirements will be effective upon publication of the final results of this administrative review for all shipments of the subject merchandise entered, or withdrawn from warehouse, for consumption on or after the publication date of the final results of this administrative review, as provided by section 751(a)(2)(C) of the Act: (1) The cash deposit rate for Filmag will be that established in the final results of this administrative review; (2) for previously reviewed or investigated companies, the cash deposit rate will continue to be the company-specific rate published for the most recent period; (3) if the exporter is not a firm covered in this review, a prior review, or in the investigation, but the manufacturer is, then the cash deposit rate will be the rate established for the most recent review period for the manufacturer of the merchandise; and (4) the cash deposit rate for all other manufacturers or exporters will continue to be the all-others rate of 26.59 percent, the rate established in the investigation of this proceeding.

 These cash deposit requirements, when imposed, shall remain in effect until further notice.

 Notification to Importers

 This notice serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f) to file a certificate regarding the reimbursement of antidumping duties prior to liquidation of the relevant entries during the period of review.
 Failure to comply with this requirement could result in Commerce's presumption that reimbursement of antidumping duties occurred and the subsequent assessment of double antidumping duties.